thisum/nusthesis/README.md

 If you encounter any problem of using this template, feel free to contact me or create an issue in this repository.

-All the best for your graduation!
+All the best for your graduation!!!